CAP Debt Help

 - Volunteers who are willing to support the Centre Manager and CAP clients.

 - A CAP speaker to give a talk at a Sunday service, which will include a regular giving ask.

-Opening a new CAP Debt Centre incurs a significant cost to CAP, but we are happy to invest in local churches that want to help the poor and save the lost in their communities.
-However, we do ask that churches share in this cost and make a monthly donation towards at least a third of CAP's costs – a minimum of £600 per month.Request an information pack
+Opening a new CAP Debt Centre incurs a significant cost to CAP (roughly £14k per year), but we are happy to invest in local churches that want to help the poor and save the lost in their communities.
+However, we do ask that churches share in this cost and make a monthly contribution towards at least a third of CAP's costs - a minimum of £600 per month.Request an information pack